IceGawd/cse15l-lab-reports/labreport3.md

 ./biomed/1471-2334-3-15.txt:        The work is a portion of MA's doctoral thesis.
 MA ./biomed/1472-6793-2-19.txt:        author DER (doctoral candidate) and contributed to the
 ```
+### Explanation 1
+The -r flag is arguably the most important flag for grep.
+What -r does is it recursively searches the given directory and looks in each file for the given string.
 ### Example 2
 ```
 λ grep -r "government/" ./government/ ./government/Gen_Account_Office/im814.txt:Participate in government/contractor ./government/Gen_Account_Office/July11-2001_gg00172r.txt: On May 24, 2000, FFC sponsored a government/industry forum on
 ```
-The -r flag is arguably the most important flag for grep.
-What -r does is it recursively searches the given directory and looks in each file for the given string.
+### Explanation 2
 Searching entire filesystems for keywords is **SO** important.
 An example not in the technical directory is if you know you once wrote code using a certain library (like for example the <libatomic> or <mutex> directories for C/C++) but don't remember in what project or in what file, just simply ``grep`` your entire code folder and save an hour-long headache into a minute-long solution.